UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ![instances_menu](https://user-images.githubusercontent.com/62356141/81226886-89181500-8fb9-11ea-9ea2-d6a836c981be.png)

 Once you are in the "Instances" portion of the record, scroll down to the end of the container list and click on "Add Container Instance."
-> NOTE: You can click on "Add Container Instance" at the beginning of the container list, but you will still have to scroll down to the end of the list.
+> NOTE: You can also click on "Add Container Instance" at the beginning of the container list, but you will still have to scroll down to the end of the list.

 [Add screenshot here.]